TazWake/Public/README.md

 This can be used to narrow down IP addresses of interest.
 Be aware that CDN use and privacy controls make the data dubious.
 # Python Scripts
 TBC

-# IR Notes
-TBC

-# Bash Scripts

-This area contains scripts aimed at making repetetive forensic tasks easier to manage at scale.